fukamachi/caveman/README.v2.markdown

     ))
 ```

-The connection is alive during its Lisp session and will be reused for each HTTP requests.
+The connection is alive during the Lisp session and will be reused in each HTTP requests.

 See documentations of [CL-DBI](http://8arrow.org/cl-dbi/) and [SxQL](https://github.com/fukamachi/sxql) for more details.